Dialysis

 We were beyond stunned—the room became very silent, all of us staring at one another, silence before the tears began running.

-But she would be risking her life!
+Our friend would be risking her life!
 Would my husband be able to accept such an offer?
 Would he say “yes”?

 Oh, how I wanted him to accept the offer!
 I wanted my healthy husband back.
 I wanted our old life back!

 But at the same time, how was saying “yes” even an option?
 This woman was the mother of five children!
-She would be putting her own life on the line, risking their futures with her, in order to give this priceless gift for her brother in Christ.
-And then there’s the pain involved, the healing process to undergo, and the time lost from work.
-Oh, such a sacrifice.
-Unthinkable.
+She would be putting her own life on the line, risking their futures with her, in order to give this priceless gift to her brother in Christ.

 Maybe my husband ought to say “no, thank you”, hold out, and wait a little longer for his name to move up on the deceased donor list.